sank20144/UsermodeDebugMonitor/README.md

 # UsermodeDebugMonitor

 The application is currently designed to protect itself from debugging using TLS Callbacks.
 The main application logic would be able to continue after that.
 The code is a mess but in further iterations the code will take a more modular approach.
-A separate library which can be introduced into new projects using either at runtime or compile time will be developed.
+A separate library which can be introduced into new projects either at runtime or compile time will be developed.

 # References